- Sponsorship -

 What are your plans for after high school?
 Josaiah initially picked a medical assistant track, “but I am rethinking my decision because MA is more of a style I can handle, but nurse tech is more in the hospital, which is what I want to do.
 So I want to try out MA first and see if that’s my type of flow and then I can get the certificate.
 Through GRPS, we get two free years at Grand Rapids Community College and they offer nurse tech programs.
 So I can get both certificates and then, if I end up liking nurse tech, then I’ll just go into that career.”

 What is the biggest lesson you have in high school?
-“The biggest lesson I have learned is to stay open-minded.
+“To stay open-minded.
 Never put yourself down, because there’s always bad days and then there’ll be good days and it’s how you take those days, how your mindset is, that (determines) how your day is gonna be.
 If you put a positive mindset on it, then bad stuff may happen, but you will overcome it.”

 Any recommendations for a student considering the Tech Center?
 “If you have the feeling that you want to come here, I say, come and do it, especially if it’s your first year.
 Because then after the first year, (if) you find out you don’t like it, you always have a second year to try a different program.
 It’s eye-opening because you can see how many careers you can have from coming here.”